 training contract means a contract that complies with section 60E.

-[Section 60A inserted by No. 44 of 2008 s.
+[Section 60A inserted: No. 44 of 2008 s.
 39.]

 60B.
 Inconsistency with industrial relations laws, awards etc.

 If a provision of this Part or of regulations made under section 60 is inconsistent with a provision of the Industrial Relations Act 1979 or any order, award or industrial agreement in force under that Act, the former provision prevails.